magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 /**
  * Steps:
-1. Log in to Admin
+ * 1. Log in to Admin
-2. Open Search Synonym page
+ * 2. Open Search Synonym page
-3. Click on the 'New Synonym Group' button
+ * 3. Click on the 'New Synonym Group' button
-4. Enter data according to a data set.
+ * 4. Enter data according to a data set.
-5. Click the 'Save Synonym Group' button.
+ * 5. Click the 'Save Synonym Group' button.
  */
 class CreateSynonymEntityTest extends Injectable
 {
     /**
-     * Search Synonyms Index page
+     * Search Synonyms Index page.
      *
      * @var synonymsIndex
      */